 Symptoms of grief

-Grief and loss can be experienced as a result of many things, including death, (either of a person or a pet), a breakdown of a relationship, loss of a job, moving to a new suburb, state or country, diagnosis of a chronic or terminal illness, loss of dreams.
+Grief and loss can be experienced as a result of many things, including death, (either of a person or a pet), a breakdown of a relationship, loss of a job, moving to a new suburb, state or country, diagnosis of a chronic or terminal illness and loss of dreams.

-A person may experience an intensity of shifting levels of emotional pain in relation to the loss and grief, which may result in the person feeling that they are on a roller coaster.
-Often this emotional pain may be also be experienced as physical symptoms.
+You may experience an intensity of shifting levels of emotional pain in relation to the loss and grief, as though you are on a roller coaster ride of feelings and thoughts.
+Often this emotional pain is also experienced as physical symptoms.
 Here are some of the symptoms you may experience when dealing with grief and loss: